Film Spoilers and

 Molly Weasley (Julie Walters) used curses to disintegrate Bellatrix Lestrange (Helena Bonham Carter), as Neville Longbottom (Matthew Lewis) retrieved the Sword of Gryffindor and used it to decapitate Nagini.

 During one-on-one combat, Harry finally defeated the weakened Voldemort with the Elder Wand - it flew from the Dark Lord's hands and landed in Harry's grasp.
 The spell rebounded on Voldemort, engulfed him, and disintegrated him into nothingness.

-In the film's epilogue, 19 years later, the trio had grown up: Harry Potter was married to Ginny, with three children, while Ron was married to Hermione, with two children.
+In the film's epilogue, 19 years later, the trio had grown up:

 At the train station, both couples were saying goodbye to departing children.